-Settlement Overview TCA Heath, suburban area lies in the wider conurbation of south Hampshire on a relatively flat area of land off the coastal plain between the valleys of the Sarisbury Warsash Waterfront Park Gate District Centre Locks Heath District Centre Coldeast Hospital
+Settlement Overview TCA Locks Heath, Sarisbury and The Sarisbury, Locks Heath and Warsash suburban area lies in the wider conurbation of south Hampshire on a relatively flat area of land off the coastal plain between the valleys of the Sarisbury Warsash Waterfront Park Gate District Centre Locks Heath District Centre River Hamble to the west and the River Meon to 5.
+Coldeast Hospital

-Warsash the east.
-In the first half of the twentieth century 6.
-Industrial Estates (Titchfield Park) Park Gate, Locks Heath and Titchfield Common 7.
-Residential suburbs continued to grow, generally along the existing road network.
+Settlement Overview TCA Warsash the east.
+In the first half of the twentieth century Park Gate, Locks Heath and Titchfield Common continued to grow, generally along the existing road network.
 Warsash expanded to the east between the wars and the area of Titchfield Park was first developed at this time.
-1. Swanwick and Whiteley residential Swanwick Swanwick lies in south Hampshire between suburbs - west and Fareham and Southampton close to the edge 2.
-Swanwick and Whiteley residential Whiteley of the lowland mosaic of south Hampshire suburbs - north where it meets the coastal plain.
-Swanwick is a 3.
-Whiteley Shopping Village hamlet of medieval origins, which, up to the late 4.
-Solent Business Park twentieth century, remained a small collection of farmsteads loosely clustered along Botley 5.
-Whiteley residential suburbs -Road near its junction with Swanwick Lane; 6.
-Segensworth North Industrial whilst Whiteley was no more than two isolated Estate farms which bore the name.
-In the latetwentieth- and early-twenty-first century there was a large-scale programme of development for both housing and business use.
+6. Industrial Estates (Titchfield Park)7.
+Residential suburbs Swanwick and Whiteley Swanwick lies in south Hampshire between Fareham and Southampton close to the edge of the lowland mosaic of south Hampshire where it meets the coastal plain.
+Swanwick is a hamlet of medieval origins, which, up to the late twentieth century, remained a small collection of farmsteads loosely clustered along Botley Road near its junction with Swanwick Lane; whilst Whiteley was no more than two isolated farms which bore the name.
+In the late-twentieth- and early-twenty-first century there was a large-scale programme of development for both housing and business use.
+Swanwick and Whiteley residential suburbs - west Swanwick and Whiteley residential suburbs - north Whiteley Shopping Village Solent Business Park Whiteley residential suburbs - south Segensworth North Industrial Estate Fareham Fareham is a market town which lies on the northern edge of the coastal plain of south Hampshire, and extends northwards into the clay lowlands.
+The historic core of the town lies on the west bank of the Wallington River which flows through a tidal creek into Portsmouth Harbour.
+Fareham was recorded in the tenth century when it was granted to the Bishop of Winchester.
+The town's prosperity increased from the eighteenth century onwards when it became a popular retirement place for naval officers and older buildings were typically refronted in local brick.
+The twentieth century saw a gradual expansion of the town, particularly in the areas of Heathfield, Catisfield and Fort Fareham.
+High Street - historic and commercial core East Street environs West Street and station environs Town Quay and Lower Quay Victorian suburbs Wallington Village and environs Southern suburbs inter-war and post-war Military establishments, former military defences and industrial areas South-west 1970s urban extensions The Avenue and environs Catisfield and Ranvilles Lane environs Northern suburbs inter-war and post-war Hill Head and Stubbington 'Hill Head and Stubbington' is a small conurbation lying on the south coast to the west of Gosport and south of Fareham.

-Fareham

-Hill Head and Stubbington

-'Hill Head and Stubbington' is a small conurbation lying on the south coast to the west of Gosport and south of Fareham.
 The built-up area lies on the low-lying, flat coastal plain with the valley of the River Meon to the west.
 It was not until the later twentieth century that the bulk of the residential development was carried out, with the conurbation becoming a dormitory settlement to the larger urban areas of Fareham and Gosport.
 The Hill Head seafront is a popular local visitor attraction, with one of the only beaches between Portsmouth and Southampton.

-- Stubbington

-District

-Centre

-- Hill Head and Stubbington residential suburbs
+1. Stubbington District Centre 2.
+Hill Head and Stubbington residential suburbs